Preamble

 From being held to answer for a capital, or otherwise infamous crime, or a Felony, unless on a presentment or indictment of a Grand Jury, except in cases arising in the Armed Forces, or in the Militia, when in actual service in time of War or public danger;

-From being subject for the same offence to be twice put in jeopardy of life or limb;
+From being subject for the same offense to be twice put in jeopardy of life or limb;

 From being compelled in any criminal case to be a witness against themself, and such silence shall not be used as evidence of guilt;

-From having private property be taken for public use, not private, without just compensation, but this clause shall not be construed to allow the transfer of private property from one private entity to another;
+From having private property be taken for permanent public use, without just compensation, but such property shall be prohibited from being transferred from one private entity to another;

 To a speedy and public trial, by an impartial jury of their peers;